wistia/wistia-open-docs/_posts/troubleshooting.md

 Most of the time when a video fails to process, it means Wistia was not able to create the correct derivatives for smooth playback.
 This is often caused by a error in the initial exporting process.

-First, we recommend **exporting the file from your video editor** again.
+First, we recommend **exporting the file from your video editor again**.
 If there's any error in the file, this is the easiest place to scrub it out.
 Check out our [exporting guide]({{ 'exporting-guide' | post_url }}) for a quick overview of our suggested settings.
 Then try uploading the video to Wistia again.

 If you don't have access to the original file export, we suggest **running the file through [HandBrake](https://handbrake.fr/)**.
 This will often clear out any corruptions in the file, and get it ready for upload to Wistia.
 [Check out our suggested HandBrake settings]({{ '/exporting-guide#handbrake' | post_url }}).

 Still no dice?
 Time to call for backup.

-**Leave the file in the failed state**, and [send us a link to the video](http://wistia.com/support/contact).
+**Leave the file in the failed state** (don't delete it!), and [send us a link to the video](http://wistia.com/support/contact).
 We'll get it cleaned up in no time. :)

-## Embedding

-Someday we'll live in an embed-less world, but until then, things can get a little wonky when you're pasting in the embed code.
-Luckily, lots of issues can be fixed with a few quick tweaks.

- Here are some common challenges, and how to overcome them. <a href="//fast.wistia.net/embed/iframe/jfgvzbaxu2?popover=true" class="wistia-popover[height=360,playerColor=84afde,width=640]">Never give up.
-Never surrender.</a><script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/popover-v1.js"></script><script src="//fast.wistia.net/static/iframe-api-v1.js"></script>

 ## No Video (Black Screen)

 Is your video all bark and no bite - all audio, no video?

-This is likely caused by the low frame rate (usually webinars and screencasts suffer from this problem) associated with your video.
+This is likely caused by a very low frame rate associated with your video.
+Usually webinars and screencasts suffer from this problem.

 The good news is that there is a fix!
 And that's bumping up that frame rate.